Amending the Social Security Disability On Set Date

 This Cobra extension can be for an additional 11 months and changing the on set date for a period beyond the end of your original 18 month Cobra period can result in you losing your Cobra extension.

 What Impact Does Amending the Onset Date Have?

 It’s crucial that a Social Security disability attorney coordinate the filing of an appeal of short and long-term disability claims.

 Many long-term disability policies provide coverage while a person is working.
 Most policies provide that coverage will end on the day they last worked or at the time they stopped working.
 The policyholder will have to prove that they became disabled at the time they stopped working.

 If you have to amend the onset date in a Social security claim to a date after they’ve stopped working, this becomes ammunition to the long term disability carrier to claim that the applicant was not disabled as of the day they last worked and, that they were not disabled, at the time they stopped working.

 It’s not uncommon for long-term disability carriers to deny a claim when the SS onset date does not match the date that the person stops working.
 Before that you suggest that an onset date is amended, you need to understand the impact may have on your client’s long-term disability claim and suggest that your client consults with an experienced long-term disability attorney like our firm.

 Need Help With Your Social Security Disability On Set Date Information ?

 Amending the on set date can have some adverse consequences that you need to keep in mind.
-If you have any questions about your Social Security disability on set date, give us a call.
-We are here to help.
+If you have any questions about your Social Security disability on set date, contact us today.
+We help and guide our referring attorneys to make sure they have the best attorney team behind them.
+If you need help – give us a call at 727-287-5704 today to discuss your options.